DrKRR/Smart-home-device-control-using-Alexa-App/README.md

 ###### Create an account in Siric Pro first ######
 Open the website [(https://portal.sinric.pro/register)].
 Enter name, email ID, password etc. and click on Register.</br>
 Log in to Sinric by entering email address and password after opening the website: [(https://portal.sinric.pro/login)].</br>
 Create room in Sinric Pro by selecting Rooms in the left side menu.
 Click on Add Room button.
-Enter the Room Name and its description.</br>
+Enter the Room Name and its description.
 Click on Save button.